hrtovey/heather-website/src/post/overcome-perfectionism-as-an-entrepreneur.md

 As we get older, we sometimes lose that freedom.
 Too busy paying attention to what others think.
 Too busy trying to perfect our work, and too afraid to show our work to others.

-I see this a lot in entrepreneurs and designers.
+I see this a lot in web developers.

 > “Oh, this website isn’t quite there yet.
-There’s just something off about it.”
+There’s just something off about it.
+I need to tweak it some more.”

 > “My product isn’t ready to launch yet!
 I still have so much to work on.”